 We make information readily accessible to our customers through various electronic pricing, billing, and tracking services, including mobile-responsive websites that allow customers to access information about their shipments, request shipment pickup, and utilize various other digital tools.
 Online functions tailored to the services requested by customers include bill of lading generation, pickup planning, customer-specific price quotations, proactive tracking, customized email notification, logistics reporting, dynamic rerouting, and other connectivity tools.
-This technology allows customers to incorporate data from our systems directly into their own website, transportation management systems, or other information systems using EDI standards and secure API.
+This technology allows customers to directly incorporate data from our systems into their websites, transportation management systems, or other information systems using EDI standards and secure API.
 As a result, our customers can provide shipping information and support directly to their own customers.

 ArcBest has an Innovation Ambassador Program to encourage new, transformative ideas.
 This program includes a team of employees from across the organization who work closely with executive leadership to identify opportunities for disruptive innovation within our company and to evaluate potential external innovation partners.
-Additionally, during 2022, ArcBest Technologies sponsored its third annual Imagine 2022 competition, which allows teams to collaborate and work on innovative ideas related to both technology and business systems innovation.
-The 2022 competition asked teams of employees across the organization to present ideas and solutions focused on reducing our industry's impact on the environment.
+Additionally, during 2023, ArcBest Technologies sponsored its fourth annual Imagine competition, allowing teams to collaborate and work on innovative ideas related to technology and business systems innovation.
+The 2023 competition asked teams of employees across the organization to collaborate and work on innovative ideas to improve our ability to meet the needs of our customers and enhance the customer experience.